NUbots/NUbots/module/localisation/FieldLocalisationSRIF/README.md

 - `message::localisation::Field` — planar `Hfw`, `(x, y, yaw)` covariance, `uncertainty` (its trace), hypothesis `particles`, and `cost` (mean chordal angular residual of the associated rays [rad])
+- `message::vision::OutOfFieldFeatures` — per-frame out-of-field working state for the NUsight vision
+  pane: every detected corner and every predicted landmark as a ray in `{c}` with its association outcome, plus the accumulated own-vs-mirror log-likelihood ratio.
+Display only; nothing in the estimator consumes it.
-- NUsight graphs for pose, uncertainty, cost and association count, at `DEBUG` log level
+- NUsight graphs for pose, uncertainty, cost, association count and the side evidence, at `DEBUG` log level

 NUsight's localisation view draws the `(x, y)` covariance as a 3σ uncertainty ellipse on the field, toggled by **Debug → Uncertainty**.
 That is the signal worth watching live: it inflates on a fall and